developerstephanieb/latex_reference/01_fundamentals/07_images_and_figures.md

 # 07: Images and Figures

-This guide explains how to include images using the `graphicx` package and how to wrap them in the `figure` environment to add captions and labels.
+This guide explains how to include images using the `graphicx` package, how to wrap them in the `figure` environment to add captions and labels, and arrange them within the document.

 ---

 ## Including Images

-Use the `graphicx` package to include images to a document.
+Use the `graphicx` package to add images to a document.

 - `\usepackage{graphicx}`: Loads the `graphicx` package, enabling image-related commands.